The remarkable longevity of a 16th century song and tune

 One more example, because it is so important for my point about Greensleeves: the dog-heads.
 You have probably seen the Egyptian Pharaohic dynasty depictions of Anubis or Anpu, the god with the body of a human and the head of a jackal or dog.
 You may not have seen that, according to Christian tradition, Saint Christopher also literally had the head of a dog and, not only that, there was a whole race of people with the heads of dogs and human/dog hybrid bodies, the cynocephali.
 Were they really people?
 For many medieval commentators, this was the crucial question, for people have souls and animals do not, and therefore only people can be saved and go to heaven.
 So where do hybrids fit in?
 Such theologians did not seek to question whether the dog-heads truly existed, only to debate religious questions about their salvation.

 It was an idea inherited by, not created by, medieval Christianity.
-Roman author and philosopher Pliny the Elder (23–79 CE) gave reports of the dog-heads and, as Robert Bartlett documents in The Natural and the Supernatural in the Middle Ages (Cambridge: Cambridge University Press, 2008), the idea was popularised in the medieval period – and survived through the renaissance until the 17th century.
+Roman author and philosopher Pliny the Elder (AD 23–79) gave reports of the dog-heads and, as Robert Bartlett documents in The Natural and the Supernatural in the Middle Ages (Cambridge: Cambridge University Press, 2008), the idea was popularised in the medieval period and survived through the renaissance until the 17th century.
 Medieval European explorers went in search of the dog-heads, and even returned with eye-witness accounts, or so they’d have us believe.

 On the other hand, not everyone was convinced.
-Saint Augustine (354–430) concluded that either that they don’t exist or, since they are descended from Adam like all of us, they are creatures with reason and thus can be saved.
+Saint Augustine (354–430) concluded that either they don’t exist or, since they are descended from Adam like all of us, they are creatures with reason and thus can be saved.
 Florentine nobleman Giovanni de Marignolli cited Augustine and was not convinced of the existence “of the monstrous creatures which histories or romances have limned or lied about, and have represented to exist in India.”
-In 1339-1353, he travelled “in all the regions of the Indians … yet I never could ascertain as a fact that such races of men really do exist”.
+In 1339–53, he travelled “in all the regions of the Indians … yet I never could ascertain as a fact that such races of men really do exist”.
 When he questioned the locals, he found that “the persons whom I met used to question me in turn where such were to he found.”
 In other words, ‘We thought they lived where you came from.’
 So where do the dog-heads live?
 Never here: they are always somewhere else.

 It’s easy to dismiss the widespread and ecclesiastically-sanctioned medieval belief in the cynocephali as a symptom of the pre-scientific mind but, as we’ve seen, it wasn’t universally held and we aren’t so very different today.
 Are we constantly spying these rats that are apparently only six feet away?
 No, they must be somewhere else, like the dog-heads.
 Who exactly put their dog in the microwave?
 Not anyone you or I know: they are always somewhere else, like the dog-heads.

 So here’s my point, and the central tenet of this article: Greensleeves, which first appeared in 1580, seems to be as much a magnet for mythical claims as dog-heads and cooked pets.
 People have claimed that Henry VIII (1491–1547) wrote it for Anne Boleyn, with no evidence that he wrote it or even that the song existed in his lifetime; that it is a song about a prostitute, based on no evidence in the song and easily-debunked mythology about Tudor prostitutes; and that it was originally an Irish song, based on fabricated claims and wishful thinking.
-For all of these claims there is not a jot of evidence and yet still the stories still circulate widely.
+For all of these claims there is not a jot of evidence.
+Yet still the stories circulate widely.

 Greensleeves words and music